MicrosoftDocs/entra-docs/docs/identity/saas-apps/oracle-hcm-provisioning-tutorial.md

 The table in this section represents the set of attributes that Microsoft Entra ID supports.
 Map your SCIM attributes to the attributes in this table if your provisioning target is Microsoft Entra ID.
-To add custom SCIM attributes to your gallery application, refer to [Extend API-driven provisioning to sync custom attributes - Microsoft Entra ID \ Microsoft Learn](~/identity/app-provisioning/inbound-provisioning-api-custom-attributes.md).
+To add custom SCIM attributes to your gallery application, refer to [Extend API-driven provisioning to sync custom attributes](~/identity/app-provisioning/inbound-provisioning-api-custom-attributes.md).

 | SCIM attribute | Microsoft Entra attribute |
 | ----------- | ----------- |